Mecha-Weasel/wgasm/readme-v1-v2.txt

 | New default scripts location:                                               |
 +-----------------------------------------------------------------------------+

-Changed the default installation folder is "$HOME\weaselsscripts" folder.
+Changed the default installation folder is "$HOME\wdsms" folder.
 This should avoid conflicting with any other scripting projects that the author (or the user) might be working-with.